salesforce/policy_sentry/docs/writing-policies/crud-mode.md

 - ''
 permissions-management:
 - ''
+# Skip resource constraint requirements by listing actions here.
+skip-resource-constraints:
+- ''
 # Actions that do not support resource constraints
 wildcard-only:
   single-actions: # standalone actions
   - ''
-  # Service-wide, per access level - like 's3' or 'ec2'
+  # Service-wide - like 's3' or 'ec2'
   service-read:
   - ''
   service-write: